Mugen-Builders/cartesi-co-processor-tutorial/installation.md

 Refer to the [official documentation](https://web3.storage/docs/w3cli/) for more details.

 :::info
-With this setup complete, your environment is ready for development and interaction with the Cartesi Coprocessor
+With this setup complete, your environment is ready for development and interaction with the Cartesi Coprocessor.
 :::

 ---